Our employability programmes help young people transform their lives while safeguarding the nation’s canal heritage.

 We aim to inspire our young people to create a brighter future for themselves with a fun, positive and exciting experience.

-canal college helps young people:
+canal college and Green Action help young people:

 - build confidence

 - achieve awards like the John Muir Award

 - overcome barriers to work and education